 The Best Platform Games For Xbox One

-Note: This list has been updated on November 2017.
+Note: This list has been updated in June of 2019.

 Original article follows:

 Platformers are for many of us our first exposure to video games, and we’re living in a real platformer renaissance.
 Tons of them have come out over the last five years and really reinvigorated the genre.
 There’s a certain feel to a good platform game that’s just right.

 So what are your options if you’re playing on an Xbox One?
 We looked for the titles that have tight controls, original ideas, and the most interesting environments to come up with this list of the top platform games for Xbox One.

 Did we miss your favorite?
 Let us know in the comments below.